Our Team

 Ben comes from a family of West Contra Costa educators.
 His father, Randy, was a longtime high school teacher and administrator in the West Contra Costa Unified School District (WCCUSD) who was elected to the district’s school board.
 His mother, Tamea, served as an instructional aide at multiple district schools and his sister, Courtney, also taught at multiple district high schools.

-Celina Espinoza, Scholar Success Coordinator
+Celina Espinoza, College Access Coordinator

 Miguel Molina, Director of Programs & Partnerships